mickoissicko/bake/README.md

 }

 >serve{
-    : echo "Command to execute on exot" :
+    : echo "Command to execute on exit" :
 }

 ```